yorlenybarbieri/acklenavenue.github.io/_posts/2018-03-26-new-core-values.md

 tags: news
 ---

 Core values define us.
 They describe who we are and why we do what we do.
 They are more than just words.
 They influence our decisions and lead us to where we want to go.
-At Acklen Avenue a few years ago, went through an arduous process of selecting our core values.
+At Acklen Avenue a few years ago, we went through an arduous process of selecting our core values.
 We have ridden the wave of that process ever since.
 However, while trying to embody our core values, we discovered that some things were missing.
 We realized over time that our previously chosen core values, though they seemed great at the time, actually don’t describe us to a tea.
 That’s when we knew it was time for a change.

  Our previous core values were:
  - We rigorously pursue fun.